Musacoli/ah-frontend-stackoverflowlite/README.md

 This repo contains the front end implementation. **The backend can be found [here](https://github.com/Musacoli/StackOverflow-lite/tree/test_app)**

+##Viewing Web Application

+Visit the following link to view the React Application in action: [Here](https://stackoverflowlite-odin.herokuapp.com)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.